refinedev/refine/documentation/docs/tutorial/3-understanding-resources/0-intro.md

 :::

-`resources` are the main building block of **refine** app.
-Each resource allows you to create new routes of CRUD pages in your app.
+`In the context of a CRUD application, a resource typically refers to a data entity that can be created, read, updated, or deleted.
+For example, a resource could be a user account, a blog post, a product in an online store, or any other piece of data that can be managed by the CRUD app.

 Let's see what's going on under the hood when we add a `resources` to our app and learn `resources` term for who are new to **refine**.

 To add a `resource` to our app, we need use `resources` prop of `<Refine />` component.
 This prop accepts an array of objects.
 Each object represents a resource.

 ```tsx title="src/App.tsx"
 import { Refine } from "@pankod/refine-core";